ECE-180D-WS-2023/Knowledge-Base-Wiki/Introduction-to-unity-extension.md

 This is just a basic tutorial to get started with Unity.
 Now lets see a more game-like example.

 ---

-## Augmented/Virtual Reality in Unity!
+## Augmented/Virtual Reality in Unity! - By: Warren Pagsuguiron
 Apart from the games we usually see, Unity takes it to the next level and allows creators to develop Augmented and Virtual Reality applications with the same format.
 As long as you know how to use Unity to create normal games, you already know how to create applications in AR/VR --
 You don't need to learn anything new to do so!